 Though it may not have seemed so at the time, this great historical movement of peoples and the creation of the American melting pot dramatically enhanced the odds of Notre Dame's survival.
 What still had to be decided, however, was precisely the type of institution Notre Dame would become.
 How could this small Midwestern school without endowment and without ranks of well-to-do alumni hope to compete with firmly-established private universities and public-supported state institutions?
-As in Sorin's day, the fact that the University pursued this lofty and ambitious vision of its future was such as Father John Zahm, C.S.C.
+As in Sorin's day, the fact that the University pursued this lofty and ambitious vision of its future was testimony to the faith of its leaders - men such as Father John Zahm, C.S.C.